-When you’re scrolling through your contacts looking for one person you’d like to reach out to, you may become overwhelmed by the number of phone numbers, emails, and names of people who you no longer wish to communicate with.
+When you’re scrolling through your contacts looking for one person you’d like to reach out to, you may become overwhelmed by the number of phone numbers, emails, and names of people with who you no longer wish to communicate.

 The early days of cell phones meant transferring your contacts from device to device during the upgrade process.
 With iCloud and email backups available, you can easily transfer contacts to every new device you get.
-While this is really convenient, you wind up with older contacts from the late 2000s.
+While this is really convenient, you wind up with older contacts you no longer need.
 Although these contacts aren’t doing your phone any harm, it may be time to purge some content from your Contacts list.

 How To Delete All of Your Contacts on the iPhone

-There is a couple of ways you can delete all of the contacts on your iPhone.
+There are a couple of ways to delete all of the contacts on your iPhone.
 You can delete them all from your iCloud, which means the contacts will disappear on all of your Apple devices, or you can delete them on the iPhone.
 We’ll review both options in this section.

 How to Hide All Contacts

 Most of your contacts on your iPhone are either stored on your phone or in one of your email accounts.
 We’ll start with the easiest method of contact deletion, which is turning off the sync.
 To delete the contacts on your iPhone, follow these steps:

 - Open Settings on your iPhone.
 Then, tap on Contacts.

 - Click on Accounts.

 - Now, you will see a list of all of your email accounts.
 Tap on one of the accounts.